 CES® is "the world's gathering place for all those who thrive on the business of consumer technologies.
 It has served as the proving ground for innovators and breakthrough technologies for 50 years—the global stage where next-generation innovations are introduced to the marketplace.”
-CES® 2019 will be held from January 8 to 12 in Las Vegas, and on January 24, the NACD Northern California Chapter will hold our third annual program moderated by Maureen Conners, board director of Fashion Incubator SF and former board director of Deckers Brands (NYSE: DECK).
-She will be back from the event and ready to discuss the trends we should be thinking about and the questions we should be asking as directors in the year ahead.
-She’ll also discuss insights from her NACD Directorship article, "The Innovation Era's Implications for Boards."
+CES® 2019 was held from January 8 to 12 in Las Vegas, and on January 24, the NACD Northern California Chapter held our third annual program moderated by Maureen Conners, board director of Fashion Incubator SF and former board director of Deckers Brands (NYSE: DECK).
+Maureen discussed the trends we should be thinking about and the questions we should be asking as directors in the year ahead.
+She also discussed insights from her NACD Directorship article, "The Innovation Era's Implications for Boards."

-In addition to Ms. Conners, you’ll hear from Robin Raskin, CEO of Living in Digital Times and board trustee of the Consumer Technology Association (CTA) Foundation, the organization that runs CES®; and John Hotta, board director of FIRST Washington Robotics, Kaiser Permanente Washington Advisory Board member, and NACD Master Class teacher on innovation and disruption.
+In addition to Ms. Conners, Robin Raskin, CEO of Living in Digital Times and board trustee of the Consumer Technology Association (CTA) Foundation, the organization that runs CES®; and John Hotta, board director of FIRST Washington Robotics, Kaiser Permanente Washington Advisory Board member, and NACD Master Class teacher on innovation and disruption also joined in the conversation.

-Our panelists will speak about the potential strategic impacts of several important innovations and global technologies, including 5G, artificial intelligence, augmented and virtual reality, blockchain, retail tech, voice, digital money, health care, robots, and self-driving cars.
-We will conclude with a Peer Exchange Session during which board directors will discuss what this all means for their boards.
-Each group will focus on a different question and share their observations with the whole group.
+Our panelists spoke about the potential strategic impacts of several important innovations and global technologies, including 5G, artificial intelligence, augmented and virtual reality, blockchain, retail tech, voice, digital money, health care, robots, and self-driving cars.
+We concluded with a Peer Exchange Session during which board directors discussed what this all means for their boards.
+Each group focused on a different question and shared their observations with the whole group.

 New technologies that could disrupt industries and impact shareholder value